Help with shopping and prescriptions

-There are supported shopping services for to help you to get out to buy food and essentials:
+There are supported shopping services in Newcastle that can help you buy food and essentials items.

 Newcastle Shopmobility provides battery-powered scooters and wheelchairs for people with mobility issues.
 This gives you freedom and independence to travel around the city centre; to shop or to access the attractions that are available in Newcastle, including Eldon Square, Eldon Gardens, part of Northumberland Street and the Grainger Market.
 To use the service you need to register as a member.

 Slow Shopping provides a time each week when stores or supermarkets offer an enhanced service to customers who may need a bit more time or support to do their shopping.
 This may be useful to people with dementia, older people and people with learning disabilities and autism.
 There are chairs if you need them, as well as a quieter and calmer shopping experience.

 - Sainsbury’s in Gosforth and Tesco at Kingston Park offer slow shopping on Tuesday afternoons.

 - Newcastle Building Society in Gosforth runs a slower service on Tuesday mornings.

 You can buy almost anything online without having to leave your home.
 It’s often cheaper to buy online but there may be a delivery charge.